-- ✓ FOR the election of each of the three nominees for Class II director (Proposal No. 1); - ✓ FOR the approval, on a non-binding, advisory basis, of the compensation of our named executive officers (Proposal No. 2); - ✓ FOR the approval of an increase in our authorized share capital to increase the number of ordinary shares authorized for issuance from 490,000,000 to 980,000,000 (Proposal No. 3); - ✓ FOR the approval of an amendment to our Plan, including an increase in the number of shares available for grant under our Plan (Proposal No. 4); - ✓ FOR the ratification of the appointment of PwC as our independent registered public accounting firm for the year ending December 31, 2021 and the determination of PwC's remuneration by our Audit Committee (Proposal No. 5).
+- ✓ FOR the election of each of the two nominees for Class III director (Proposal No. 1); - ✓ FOR the approval, on a non-binding, advisory basis, of the compensation of our named executive officers (Proposal No. 2); - ✓ FOR the approval of an amendment to our Plan, including an increase in the number of shares available for grant under our Plan (Proposal No. 3); - ✓ FOR the ratification of the appointment of PwC as our independent registered public accounting firm for the year ending December 31, 2022 and the determination of PwC's remuneration by our Audit Committee (Proposal No. 4); and - AGAINST the shareholder proposal submitted by the Comptroller of the State of New York regarding the retention of shares by company executives (Proposal No. 5).

 If you hold your ordinary shares in street name through a brokerage account and you do not submit voting instructions to your broker, your broker may generally vote your ordinary shares in its discretion on routine matters.
 However, a broker cannot vote ordinary shares held in street name on non-routine matters unless the broker receives voting instructions from the street name holder.
-The proposal for approval of an increase in our authorized share capital to increase the number of ordinary shares authorized for issuance from 490,000,000 to 980,000,000 (Proposal No. 3) and the proposal to ratify the appointment of PwC as our independent registered public accounting firm for the year ending December 31, 2021 and our Audit Committee's determination of PwC's remuneration (Proposal No. 5) are considered routine under applicable rules, while each of the other items to be submitted for a vote of shareholders at the Annual General Meeting are considered non-routine.
-Accordingly, if you hold your ordinary shares in street name through a brokerage account and you do not submit voting instructions to your broker, your broker may exercise its discretion to vote your ordinary shares on Proposal No. 3 and Proposal No. 5. but will not be permitted to vote your ordinary shares on any of the other items at the Annual General Meeting.
-If your broker exercises this discretion, your ordinary shares will be counted as present for the purpose of determining the presence of a quorum at the Annual General Meeting and will be voted on Proposal No. 3 and Proposal No. 5 in the manner directed by your broker, but your shares will constitute "broker non-votes" on each of the other items at the Annual General Meeting.
+The proposal to ratify the appointment of PwC as our independent registered public accounting firm for the year ending December 31, 2022 and our Audit Committee's determination of PwC's remuneration (Proposal No. 4) is considered routine under applicable rules, while all of the other items to be submitted for a vote of shareholders at the Annual General Meeting are considered non-routine.
+Accordingly, if you hold your ordinary shares in street name through a brokerage account and you do not submit voting instructions to your broker, your broker may exercise its discretion to vote your ordinary shares on Proposal No. 4, but will not be permitted to vote your ordinary shares on any of the other items at the Annual General Meeting.
+If your broker exercises this discretion, your ordinary shares will be counted as present for the purpose of determining the presence of a quorum at the Annual General Meeting and will be voted on Proposal No. 4 in the manner directed by your broker, but your shares will constitute "broker nonvotes" on each of the other items at the Annual General Meeting.
 Broker non-votes will not be counted as a vote cast with respect to Proposal Nos.
-1, 2 and 4 and therefore will not be counted in determining the outcome of such items.
+1, 2, 3 and 5 and therefore will not be counted in determining the outcome of such items.